-Solar "panels" are of two types: "thermal" for water heating and "photovoltaic" (PV) for electricity generation.
-Barnard currently has at least 11 grid-tied residential solar PV arrays totaling about 65 kw in capacity, and a handful of small off-grid arrays.
-Taken together, these generate about 1.5% of Barnard's residential electricity needs.
-According to the Vermont Energy Atlas, there are currently no solar thermal installations.
+Solar "panels" are of two types: "thermal" and "photovoltaic" (PV) for electricity generation.
+Barnard currently has at least 41 net-metered residential solar PV arrays totaling about 262 kw in capacity, and a handful of small off-grid arrays.
+The residential solar, combined with an additional two municipal arrays, total nearly 300 kW in capacity.
+According to the Vermont Energy Atlas, there are currently no solar thermal installations, and only 1 solar installation has greater than 15kW of capacity.
+In Barnard, if all potential opportunities to develop solar energy production were taken advantage of, the town could generate roughly 609,061MWh of power annually, which is roughly 105-fold of what is needed to reach the 2050 target of 5,317-6,498 MWh.

-Thus, there is considerable potential for more homeowners and local businesses to convert to solar PV and/or thermal arrays, especially since prices for PV installations have dropped dramatically in the last few years.
+Thus, there is considerable potential for more homeowners and local businesses to convert to solar PV and/or thermal arrays.
 Rooftop arrays have minimal visual impact, while ground mounted systems call for sensitivity to neighboring properties and local viewsheds.